simplesourcing/simplesagas/README.md

 This is the base implementation of an action processor.
 It turns saga action requests into Simple Sourcing action requests.
 It gets the latest sequence Id from the the stream of command responses for the aggregate.
-It then forwards the Simple Sourcing command response back to the Saga coordinator.
+It then forwards the Simple Sourcing command response back to the sagas coordinator.

 #### Async Action Processor